Art Projects

 - If selected for an award, you must provide a Social Security Number to receive payment.
 No fiscal sponsors may be used.

-Apply as a group if you represent a collaborative group, a grassroots or non-profit organization, municipality, or business that creates art projects.
+You represent an arts group, a grassroots or non-profit organization, municipality, Tribal government, or business that creates art projects.
+The panel will assess your group’s contribution to your project and work samples.

 - Groups must be based in King County with a core mission dedicated to the arts.
 If your group is not arts-focused, you must have a formal partnership with an artist or art group.

-- Fiscally sponsored groups are eligible.
+- Fiscally sponsored groups and nonprofits are eligible but not required.

 Your Project